pupitetris/PYmods-new-VoiceOverrider/README.md

 #### Installation

-* Download the `mod_VoiceOverrider.zip` file from the Releases section.
+* Download the `mod_VoiceOverriderNG.zip` file from the Releases section.
 * Unzip content into the `mods` directory of your World of Tanks installation.

 #### Configuration access